ihmeuw/pseudopeople/docs/source/datasets/index.rst

 Currently, the simulated SSA data includes records of SSA creation and dates of death.
 This is a yearly data file that is **cumulative** -- when you specify a year, you will recieve all records *up to the end of* that year.

-The simulated SSA data files will only include records about simulants who were alive during our simulated timespan of 2019-2041.
+The simulated SSA data files will not include records about simulants who died before 2019 (the start of our simulated timespan).
-Therefore, while SSA data files can be generated for years prior to 2019, they will only include records for SSA creation.
+Therefore, while SSA data files can be generated for years prior to 2019, they will only include records for SSN creation, and only for simulants who were still alive in 2019.

 Generate SSA data with :func:`pseudopeople.generate_social_security`.